jopamo/wget/docs/scheduler.md

 # Download Scheduler (`scheduler`)

+**Status Note**: This component is **planned but not yet implemented**.
+The current codebase uses simpler synchronous download coordination.

 **Goal:** Coordinate multiple `http_transaction` tasks, enforce global and per-host concurrency limits, handle retries, and decide which URL to fetch next.
 The scheduler is the high-level controller for downloads.

 ## Core Responsibilities